DataDog/documentation/content/en/tracing/llm_observability/sdk.md

 `span`
 : optional - _Span_ - **default**: `The current active span.`
 <br />The span to inject its context into the provided request headers.
-If not provided (as when using function decorators), this defaults to the current active span.
+Any spans  (including those with function decorators), this defaults to the current active span.

-##### Activating distributed headers
+#### Activating distributed headers

 The `LLMObs.activate_distributed_headers()` method takes HTTP headers and extracts tracing context attributes to activate in the new service.